 Eligibility

-Grantees must be enrolled undergraduate students during the entire duration of their project (March through December).
-Typically this means that the applicant is in their junior year or earlier, but seniors may apply if they will co-term and/or enrolled through the following fall term.
+Grantees must be enrolled students during the entire duration of their project (March through December).
+This means that students graduating in the sprint of the application year are not eligible, although students may apply if they will co-term and/or enrolled through the following fall term.

 Timeline and Requirements for Applicants and Grantees